Why Are UTVs So Loud?

 Excessive Cab Noise

-Having a roof and a windscreen is one of the big upsides of UTV riding.
+Having a roof and a windscreen is one of the significant upsides of UTV riding.
 These components ensure the rider and passengers are well protected against the elements and flying mud.

-But as it turns out, this benefit also comes with quite an annoying downside.
+But as it turns out, this benefit also has quite an annoying downside.

 The problem is that these surfaces tend to reflect the sound into the cab and enhance any vibrating sound the bike makes.